FlogFr/dh-python-django/README.md

 Custom debhelper build system for django projects
-In addition to spotify/dh-virtualenv project, this one aims to helps anyone to deploy a django-project with uWSGI + nginx + systemd quickly.
+In addition to spotify/dh-virtualenv project, this one aims to helps anyone to deploy a django-project with systemd + uWSGI + rsyslog quickly.